DucManhPhan/DucManhPhan.github.io/_post_preparation/2021-04-19-rete-algorithm.md

         So, in the Alpha part, we will have some classes:
         - AlphaMemory

-            It contains a list of WMEs and a list of its successors (join nodes attached to it).
+            It contains a list of WMEs that match each condition in each node in a given node branch and a list of its successors (join nodes attached to it).

         - ConstantTestNode

             It contains a pattern, Alpha Memory, and the children of ConstantTestNode.

+            This is a node that contains a specific pattern from a condition.
+This node's functionality is to minimise condition redundancy.

         - AlphaTopNode